-Form 410 - amendments to committee information
+- Form 410 amendments to committee information

-Form 460 - pre-election activity
+- Form 460 pre-election activity

 - Form 460 semi-annual activity

 - Form 465 independent expenditures made

 - Form 496 independent expenditures made during the 90 days prior to the election

 - Form 497 contributions made or received during the 90 days prior to the election

 - From 410 termination of committee

 - Form 460 termination of committee

-Example: A committee is formed to support a candidate for Council District 4's special election.
-On January 14, 2013, within ten days of raising \$1,000 in contributions, it files a Form 410 with the Secretary of State (copy with the City Clerk).
+Example: A committee is formed to support a Mayoral candidate in the special election.
+On September 24, 2013, within ten days of raising \$1,000 in contributions, it files a Form 410 with the Secretary of State (copy with the City Clerk).
 It will also file:

-- ✓ two pre-election Forms 460, each accompanied by a Form 465 if the committee makes independent expenditures during the pre-election period; - ✓ a third pre-election statement using Form 497: - ✓ a Form 496 within 24 hours for each independent expenditure of \$1,000 or more made during the 90 days prior to the special election; and, - ✓ a Form 497 within 24 hours for any contribution of \$1,000 or more made or received during the 90 days prior to the special election.
+- ✓ two pre-election Forms 460, each accompanied by a Form 465 if the committee makes independent expenditures during the pre-election period; - ✓ a third pre-election statement using Form 497; - ✓ a Form 496 within 24 hours for each independent expenditure of \$1,000 or more made during the 90 days prior to the special election; and, - ✓ a Form 497 within 24 hours for any contribution of \$1,000 or more made or received during the 90 days prior to the special election.

-After the election, if the candidate doesn't proceed to the special run-off election in May, the committee may close the committee by filing a Form 410 termination statement with the Secretary of State (copy with the City Clerk) and a Form 460 termination statement with the City Clerk.
+After the election, if the candidate doesn't proceed to the special run-off election, the committee may close the committee by filing a Form 410 termination statement with the Secretary of State (copy with the City Clerk) and a Form 460 termination statement with the City Clerk.
+The committee must file semiannually until it terminates.